Integrity / Rules and policies

 Standards of Dress

-To promote the image of greyhound racing in NSW the Greyhound Welfare & Integrity Commission has developed a standards of dress that should be familiar to most participants.
+To promote the image of greyhound racing in NSW the Greyhound Welfare & Integrity Commission has developed standards of dress that should be familiar to most participants.
 The Commission’s stewards may penalise participants at their discretion for failing to comply with the standards of dress.